 Collective Adaptive Systems (CAS) consist of a large number of entities with decentralised control and varying degrees of complex autonomous behaviour.
 CAS are at the core of the envisioned smart cities of the future and encompass systems like smart urban transport and smart grids.
-The pervasive nature of CAS and thus their impact on society implies that it is extremely important to develop reliable rigorous design models as well as a priori analysis techniques of such models-covering all relevant aspects of their behaviour, including quantitative and emergent ones-before they are put into operation1.
+The pervasive nature of CAS and thus their impact on society requires the development of reliable rigorous design models as well as a priori analysis techniques of such models-covering all relevant aspects of their behaviour, including quantitative and emergent ones-before they are put into operation1.

 Model-checking has been widely recognised as a powerful approach to the automatic verification of concurrent and distributed systems.
 It consists of an efficient procedure that, given an abstract model of the system, decides whether the model satisfies a logical formula, typically drawn from a temporal logic.
-Unfortunately, traditional Model-checking suffers from the so called state-space explosion problem which hampers scalability of the approach.
+Unfortunately, traditional model-checking suffers from the so called state-space explosion problem which hampers scalability of the approach.
 In particular, its application to very large models, like those typical of CAS, is infeasible.
-In [16, 14] Latella et al. presented a scalable Mean-field model-checking procedure for verifing bounded PCTL (Probabilistic Computation Tree Logic) [10] properties of selected individuals in the context of systems consisting of a large number of similar, but independent, interacting objects; a limited form of global system properties can be treated as well.
-The procedure can be used with huge population sizes, as typical of analysis techniques based on mean-field approximation; the average behaviour of the population is approximated using a population DTMC convergence result [19] and is used for representing the context in which the selected individuals operate (see [19, 16, 14] for details).
-The model-checking procedure is implemented in the
+In [17, 15] Latella et al. presented a scalable mean-field model-checking procedure for verifying bounded PCTL (Probabilistic Computation Tree Logic) [11] properties of selected individuals in the context of systems consisting of a large number of similar, but independent, interacting objects; a limited form of global system properties can be treated as well.
+The procedure can be used with huge population sizes, as typical of analysis techniques based on mean-field approximation; the average behaviour of the population is approximated using a population Discrete Time Markov Chain (DTMC) convergence result [21] and is used for representing the context in which the selected individuals operate (see [21, 17, 15] for details).
+The model-checking procedure is implemented in the tool Fly-Fast as an instantiation of a probabilistic on-the-fly model-checker; the latter is parametric on (the semantic model of) the modelling language [16, 15].